Pharmacy Team Cuts Wait Times, Improves Patient Satisfaction

-The work was backing up at the Redwood City Pharmancy, so the team looked to decrease wait times and improve patient satisfaction.
+The work was backing up at the Redwood City Pharmacy, so the team looked to decrease wait times and improve patient satisfaction.
 They had a pharmacist monitor same-day prescriptions and moved those ahead for immediate processing.
 They used clear bags so orders would stand out.
-They encouraged patients to refill prescriptions through mail-order. and created a "problem technician" to help with issues.
+They encouraged patients to refill prescriptions through mail-order and created a "problem technician" to help with issues.
 They jumped to the top for wait times in Northern California as roughly 89 percent of prescriptions were filled in 15 minutes or less.
 Patient satisfaction scores jumped from 65.8 percent to 71.5 percent in one year.

 Here's What Worked